 We're happy to talk with you about your college plans and answer your questions.
 Call us at 425-259-8732 or email email@example.com to schedule a visit.

-Check out all the classes offered for Fall 2015.
+Check out all the classes offered for Spring 2016.
 We're committed to scheduling classes that will be offered when the quarter begins.
 If any classes are cancelled, we will make every effort for students to attend an online section of the same class; students registered in the cancelled class will have priority registration for the online section and access to our computer lab.

 Degrees and Certificates